dmurph/display-mode/explainer.md

 *   Developers cannot find a configuration that has all of the options they desire, or
 *   Developers are given display elements they don't want or need.

-Example: button X is a new display option that is supported only in tabbed mode (so there is a new string, "tabbed\_button\_X".
+Example: button X is a new display option that is supported only in tabbed mode (so there is a new string, `tabbed-button-X`.
 Developers who want button X will be forced to also be in tabbed mode.

 This is hopefully avoided by carefully considering the use cases of each display element, but it might happen.